School Based Prevention Programs: Approaches

 A number of school-based programs have been developed to target specific outcomes, such as reducing incidences of bullying, substance use, and antisocial behavior.
 Others have been designed to foster positive youth development and improve academic performance.
 While each of these programs focuses on distinct issues and outcomes, research suggests that in adolescent-focused initiatives integrating training in communication skills, problem solving, insight building, and assertiveness training will bring improvements to multiple issues.
 These results suggest that certain core skills may be critical to seemingly disparate desired outcomes, which may have implications for clinical decision making as well as policy.

-A comprehensive meta-analysis of 213 school-based prevention programs focused on promoting social and emotional learning (SEL) evaluated their impact across six key domains: social and emotional skills, attitudes toward oneself and others, positive social behaviors, conduct problems, emotional distress, and academic performance.
-The study revealed that SEL programs had significant and positive effects across all six domains, underscoring the broad, multifaceted impact of these programs.
-Specifically, students participating in SEL programs demonstrated improvements in their ability to manage emotions, build strong relationships, and exhibit prosocial behaviors.
-Additionally, there were reductions in conduct problems and emotional distress, as well as improvements in overall academic performance.
-These findings emphasize the value of universal, school-based prevention programs in fostering both personal and academic growth, suggesting that implementing SEL curricula in schools can have far-reaching benefits not just for individual students, but for the overall school climate as well.
+A meta-analysis of 213 school-based prevention programs promoting social and emotional learning (SEL) looked at outcomes in six different domains: social and emotional skills, attitudes toward self and others, positive social behaviors, conduct problems, emotional distress, and academic performance.
+Findings suggested that SEL programs had positive effects across all six domains, demonstrating the broad impact of universal school-based prevention programs.

 The use of evidence-based programs has been shown to improve outcomes with research that suggests combining implementation of multiple programs into one comprehensive strategy achieves greater success overall.Prevention programs that are delivered over multiple years and that involve support from the local community are also more likely to lead to better outcomes and are the most-cost effective way to deliver prevention.